Japan Heian Period

 Sakanoue no Tamuramaro

 A general and Shogun of the early Heian period, Sakanoue no Tamuramaro was the son of Sakanoue no Karitamaro.
-He served the Emperor Kanmu and was appointed as a shogun who conquered the Emishi or Emishi Seibatsu.
+He served Emperor Kanmu and was appointed as a shogun who conquered the Emishi or Emishi Seibatsu.
 They were a group of individuals who were native to the Northern part of Honshu which he was able to defeat later on.

-There were some evidences that showed a group of Emishi that migrated to Hokkaido.
+There were some evidence that showed a group of Emishi that migrated to Hokkaido.
 This took place around the seventh and eighth centuries.
 It was a result of the policy that re-dated the appointment of Tamuramaro.
 However, there were still a few Emishi who remained in the Tohoku region.
 They were subjects for expanding the Empire and later on, established and incorporated independent domains.

 After the death of the emperor, Tamuramaro continued to serve under Emperor Heizei and Emperor Saga.
 He was also appointed as Dainagon (major counselor) and Hyobu Kyo (minister of war).
 He was also the second individual to be given the title of Shogun.